Icenium/icenium-cli/README.md

 **Minimum Software Requirements**

-* Windows XP SP3 or later
+* Windows 7 or later
 * Node.js 0.10.22 or later (32-bit)

 > You can download and install Node.js from the <a href="http://nodejs.org/download/" target="_blank">Node.js web site</a>.